 - Aircraft general knowledge

-(You cannot operate an aircraft radio station in the air, or on the ground, unless you hold a valid FRTOL, or are operating directly under the supervision of a FRTOL holder)
+If you do not hold a valid FRTOL you cannot operate an aircraft radio station in the air, or on the ground, unless you are under the direct supervision of an FRTOL holder.

 Processing time (On receipt of all required information)